 Panic surged through me, desperation clawing at my thoughts.
 I struggled against the invisible force pulling me closer, but it was futile.
 The Amaritaklob's power was absolute, its will inexorable.

+The void trembled as the sound of chains rattled, accompanied by the eerie flapping of fabric, as if a great seal had been disturbed.
 The oppressive void transformed, replaced by a surreal, otherworldly realm.
 Everything around me shimmered in shades of purple: trees with luminous lavender leaves and trunks as dark as midnight, grass in a gradient of violet hues, rivers coursing with liquid amethyst, and mountains cloaked in indigo mist.
 Above, the sky resembled a cosmic tapestry, a swirling galaxy of purples and pinks that seemed impossibly close, as though I could reach out and touch it.
 It was both breathtaking and unsettling—a dream world that felt alive, pulsating with its own rhythm.

-I spun around, my heart hammering in my chest.
-There, bound by pulsating purple chains and strips of shimmering fabric, was the monstrous Amaritaklob.
+And there, bound by pulsating purple chains and strips of shimmering fabric, was the monstrous Amaritaklob.
 Its grotesque form writhed in fury, its six horns glowing faintly, while Alyssa and the criminal stood beside it, similarly restrained.
 The sight froze me in place, a storm of emotions raging inside—confusion, terror, and an inexplicable flicker of relief.

 "It's you!
 You did this, Misham!"
 The Amaritaklob's voice sliced through my thoughts, dripping with malice and accusation.

 "I… I don't know what you're talking about!"
 I stammered, my voice barely above a whisper.
 My body trembled, my mind struggling to process what was happening.
 Wasn't I already dead?
 How was I here?
+How had I done this?

 The creature's laughter echoed like a death knell, filled with venomous rage.
 "You don't even understand your own power, do you?
 When I devoured your soul, I glimpsed your memories—your pathetic ignorance.
 But ignorance will not save you, little Babaylan Pampalit."